 Embassy or Consulate of the United States.
-See also our travel advice for the

-As the quarantine requirements for yellow fever vaccination differ between countries, we recommend that you check the yellow fever entry requirements for Argentina and all countries you intend to enter or transit by contacting their
+The World Health Organization (WHO) lists Argentina as a country with a risk of yellow fever transmission.
+Check the current yellow fever entry requirements for Argentina and all countries you intend to enter or transit by contacting their

 Safety and security

-Distraction thefts (e.g. throwing mustard or sauce on people, then distracting them by offering to help clean it off) occur in public areas such as outside hotels, internet cafes, the subway system, and train and bus stations.
-Criminals have been known to use force if they encounter resistance from tourists.
+Distraction thefts (e.g. throwing sauce on people, then distracting them by offering to help clean it off) occur in public areas such as outside hotels, internet cafes, the subway system, and train and bus stations.
+Some criminals use force if they encounter resistance from tourists.

 Kidnappings occur in Buenos Aires.
 To date, these kidnappings have tended to target locals rather than tourists.
 There have been incidents of 'express kidnappings' involving tourists, where individuals were forced to withdraw funds from ATMs to secure their release.

 Crimes against car passengers, particularly when stopped at traffic lights, are a problem.

 Civil unrest/political tension

 Protests and demonstrations can become violent.
 They are common in metropolitan Buenos Aires and can occur in other major cities.
 The Plaza de Mayo and Congreso areas in Buenos Aires are often the focal points for protests and demonstrations.
 During demonstrations, streets may be blockaded and public transport disrupted.

 Driving in Argentina can be dangerous due to widespread aggressive driving practices and excessive speed.
 Pedestrian rights are commonly disregarded.
 You are twice as likely to be in a killed in a motor vehicle accident in Argentina than in Australia.